. RELEASE DATE: Fall 2023

 Since my dad’s passing in 2003, I’ve wanted to write a book about amyotrophic lateral sclerosis (ALS) with a focus on the impact it had on my family and the importance of bringing awareness to an obscure terminal disease.
 When the ALS Ice Bucket Challenge happened in 2014, I was flooded with emotion as many painful memories that were buried for over a decade resurfaced.
-Two things became clear: 1-My subconscious never left the anger/depression stage of grief.
-2-Today, ALS has many public champions dedicating time, treasure and talent to retire this disease for good.
+The good news is that today, ALS has many public champions dedicating time, treasure and talent to retire this disease for good.
 With that, I found helpful ways to heal personally and no longer feel the need to write about what the world already knows.

 Today, I find the challenges of working-class and poor folks harder than ever before.
 While dad told me explicitly to ‘keep my head down’, work hard and be honest, it’s more complicated than that now.
-The world is a far more complicated place than my childhood in the 90’s – before the (high speed) internet, smartphones, and social media.
+The world is a far more difficult place to navigate than my childhood in the 90’s – before high speed internet, smartphones, and social media.

 My goal with this book is to illustrate how the virtues my dad instilled in me created a framework for success by learning how to endure suffering, overcome failure and push forward regardless of circumstances.
-The title, Hillbilly Ebonics is meant to intrigue – by marrying two words from different parts of the American experience.
+The title, Hillbilly Ebonics is meant to intrigue and even offend – by marrying two words from different parts of the American experience.
 It’s about a dad who barely made it through high school, never read a book but taught me based on experience and oral tradition alone – just like many of our ancestors.
-His stories were filled with generations of accumulated wisdom.
-This runs in parallel with many Black Americans that were forced to pass on their culture through similar means because opportunities to read and write were not allowed or available.
-I believe that his ‘lead by example’ narrative offers insight that can help us all have more ‘skin in the game’, ownership in the system, and the ability to take personal responsibility while improving upon elements of equal opportunity, justice, race relations, and other social/economic issues we are currently facing.
+His stories were filled with generations of accumulated wisdom that could never be acquired by an academic institution.
+This runs in parallel with many Black Americans that were forced to pass on their culture and way of life through similar means because opportunities to read and write were not allowed.
+I saw that Culture of Honor up close growing up next to Gary, Indiana and resonate with it.
+I believe dad’s ‘lead by example’ narrative offers insight that can help us all have more ‘skin in the game’, ownership in the system, and the ability to empower individual agency while improving upon elements of free enterprise, equal opportunity, racial justice, as well as other social/economic issues the nation currently faces..